First World War: Roll of Honour

 Useful Sources - First World War: Roll of Honour

-- The Papers of Rupert Chawner Brooke on Janus (see Links)
+- Catalogue of the papers of Rupert Chawner Brooke on ArchiveSearch (see Links)

 - Békássy, F. (1925), Adriatica and other poems, London : Leonard & Virginia Woolf at the Hogarth Press